As consumers continue to take a more active role in their health care, Health Savings Accounts (HSA) are becoming more common.

 - The member must not be eligible for Medicare.

-If you elect the integrated account and choose the HSA contribution amount this is what will happen next:
+Once you elect the integrated account and choose the HSA contribution amount this is what will happen next:

 For individual plans, the individual, family members or anyone else can make contributions on behalf of an eligible individual.
 Contributions can be made at any time during the year in any increment.
 You can make contributions all at once in the beginning or the end of the year or in equal amounts throughout the year.
 Contributions can be made in cash or through a rollover from another HSA.
-Rollover contributions aren’t subject to the annual contributions limits.
+Rollover contributions are not subject to the annual contributions limits.

 What can I use my HSA dollars for?